EntChanelt/GlacierCRF/README.md

 Every file has a `if __name__ == "__main__"` function on the bottom to show how to use the functions/classes.
 You might still need to adjust some parameter/paths/etc

-This project is designed to work only with the [CaFFe dataset](https://doi.pangaea.de/10.1594/PANGAEA.940950) which should be placed in an additional directory (ex.: `data_raw`).
+This project is designed to work only with the [CaFFe dataset](https://doi.pangaea.de/10.1594/PANGAEA.940950) which should be placed in an additional directory (ex.: `data_raw`) and then preprocessed as described in Gourmelon's baseline.

 ---
 ### How can I use my own dataset?